josephjoice/mouse/README.md

 # mouse
-Getting locations of mouse coordinates in linux
+Getting coordinates of a usb mouse in linux
+Must be compiled using x11 libs .You can use the following command in linux cc solution.c $(pkg-config --cflags --libs x11)